-Core Strategy (Please note: the description below is based on the 2006 draft Core Strategy for Gloucester, not the Joint Core Strategy being prepared with Cheltenham and Tewkesbury Borough Councils).
+Core Strategy (Please note: the description below is based on the 2006 draft Core Strategy for Gloucester, not the Joint Core Strategy being prepared by Gloucester City, Cheltenham Borough and Tewkesbury Borough Councils).

 The role of the Core Strategy is to provide an overarching policy framework in order to guide development across the City.
 The Core Strategy starts by setting out a profile of Gloucester in terms of its size, location and characteristics before drawing out the key issues that currently face the City and will face it over the next few years.